new orleans’ premier

 Most personal injury cases settle without the need for a trial.
 However, if you are not represented by a capable and respected attorney, according to proven research, you are likely to be offered a small fraction of what your case is worth.
 Even if you do not have to pay lawyer fees, statistically you are going to pocket far less than if you have an attorney represent you.

-It’s also extremely important for you to be aware of issues such as medical liens, federal government liens, whether you are entitled to future lost wages and medical bills, and whether punitive damages might be due.
 Do yourself a favor and get a free consultation with a respected attorney before you attempt to settle your case on your own.
-Consider the age-old adage, “Any person who attempts to represent himself or herself has a fool for a client.”
+Consider the age-old adage,

-The answer depends on a lot of factors, including the status of your medical care and prognosis and the negotiating positions of both parties, but it mostly depends on the advice of your counsel.
+But it mostly depends on the advice of your counsel.
 You should have 100 percent faith in the advice of your counsel.

 Louisiana, like many other states, has a typical fault-based insurance system, which means that whoever is judged to be at fault in a vehicle accident is responsible for the losses suffered by individuals wounded in the accident.